 The legend of the four egg omelet.

-I watched his face drop in complete shock and it captured me with such surprise that even the noise, bustle and confusion of Times Square faded away momentarily as I focused on his features.
+I watched his face drop in complete shock and it captured me with such surprise that even the noise and bustle of Times Square faded away momentarily as I focused on his features.

 “What is it?”
 I asked frantically “Are you all right?”